hms-dbmi/ETLToolSuite-MappingGenerator/README.md

 `cd example`
 11. list the directory's contents.
 `ls -la`
+12. exit docker containter
+`exit`
-12. You should see the newly generated mapping files mapping.csv and mapping.csv.patient.
+13. You should see the newly generated mapping files mapping.csv and mapping.csv.patient.
 Using this and the associated data file you can now process the data through the [data generator tool](https://github.com/hms-dbmi/ETLToolSuite-EntityGenerator).

 ***
 **Mapping Generator Flags**